robins/getRDSUpgradePath/README.md

 # getRDSUpgradePath
-Python script to find all possible Upgrade paths (from one Version to another) for AWS RDS Database Engines
+Python script to find an Upgrade path (from source Version to Target) for any of the AWS RDS Database Engines

 Sample Runs
 ```